rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

    :width: 100%
    :alt: Alarms

-At the bottom, *Timestamp* and *MsgId* are shown for occurred events.
+At the bottom, *Timestamp* and *MessagesgId* are shown for occurred events.

-Select the alarm that should be tested and select from the pop-up menu with the right button.
+Select the alarm that should be tested and select from the pop-up menu with the right mouse button.

 **Acknowledge**